SoftwareBrothers/adminjs/README.md

 npm install --save admin-bro admin-bro-mongoose admin-bro-hapijs mongoose hapi
 ```

-and then:
+and then (assuming that you have mongoDB running on port 27017):

 ```bash
 MONGO_URL=mongodb://localhost:27017/hapi-admin node index.js
 ```

-and this is what you get afer visiting http://localhost:8080/admin
+and this is what you get after visiting http://localhost:8080/admin

 <img src="./screenshots/simpleapp.png">